LibreOffice/core/solenv/maven/README.md

 Put $HOME/watchman/bin/watchman in path or link to $HOME/bin/watchman.

-To install watchman on OS X:
+To install watchman on macOS:

 ----
   brew install --HEAD watchman